lsigut/EC_workflow/README.md

 the upper sections require user inputs while the remainder is mostly automated.

-Note that sourcing the QC workflow will not produce desired outcome if variable `interactive = TRUE` because interactive functions are included.
-Once the manual QC is finalized and automatically saved, changing to `interactive = FALSE` allows to reproduce all results by sourcing all workflows.
+Note that using `source()` for the QC workflow will not produce desired outcome if variable `interactive = TRUE` because `check_manually()` will expect interactive session (manual marking of outliers).
+Once the manual QC is finalized and saved, changing to `interactive = FALSE` allows to reproduce the results by sourcing.

 You can compare your results with those of `KRP16 - processed.zip` at [Zenodo](https://doi.org/10.5281/zenodo.6631498).
 Notice that in order